 All staff are responsible for identifying and escalating risk events.
 Each risk event is assessed for their severity according to a pre-defined impact matrix.
-Significant events are escalated to pre-agreed distribution list within 24 hours of becoming apparent.
+Significant events are escalated to pre-agreed distribution list within 48 hours of becoming apparent.
+Internal and external risk events are used to inform risk assessment and scenario analysis activities.

-Risk Reporting
+Risk control